 Mike Lazaridis: Farmer of the Blackberry

 In the ancient city of Istanbul, on the 14th day of March 1961, Mihal "Mike" Lazaridis, the son of Greek parents, was born.
 Little did they know that their child would be known as the "father of the smartphone" (and little did they know what a "smartphone" was) They could not have imagined that their son would be a philanthropist, corporate investor, and the founder of a multibillion dollar company whose flagship product would be named after a fruit, the Blackberry.
 At the age of five, the Lazaridis family moved to Windsor, Ontario.
 As a child, Lazaridis developed a natural interest for science.
 He won an award for reading all the science books at the Windsor Public Library.
 In his spare time, Lazaridis and his friends, most notably, Douglas Fregin, would build rockets and radios in his basement, and the group of friends would also win local science fairs.
 In high school, his teachers would allow him to use their classrooms to work on his projects (radios and circuits).
 In 1979, he enrolled in the electrical engineering program at the University of Waterloo.
 Lazaridis chose engineering as his career path because he believed that the knowledge of science encourages people to make the world a better place.
 He was inspired by his teacher, Mr. Micsinzki, who told him: "Don't get too hooked on computers.
 Someday the person who puts wireless and computers together is really going to make something."
-With this quote in mind, he entered university wanting to invent a revolutionary product.
+With this thought in mind, he entered university wanting to invent a revolutionary product.
 After successfully completing most of his program, General Motors approached him with a contract of $600,000 in order to develop a network computer control display system.
 Lazaridis accepted the proposal and dropped out of university only two weeks before graduation.
-Lazaridis, alongside Mark Barnstijn and Doug Fregin, used the money from the GM contract, a government grant, and a loan from his parents, in order to establish Research In Motion (RIM).
+Lazaridis, alongside Mark Barnstijn and Doug Fregin, used the money from the GM contract, a government grant, and a loan from his parents, to establish Research In Motion (RIM).